cosinekitty/astronomy/source/c/README.md

 <a name="astro_hour_angle_t"></a>
 #### `astro_hour_angle_t`

+**Information about a celestial body crossing a specific hour angle.**  Returned by the function #Astronomy_SearchHourAngle to report information about a celestial body crossing a certain hour angle as seen by a specified topocentric observer.

 | Type | Member | Description |
 | ---- | ------ | ----------- |
 | `astro_status_t` | `status` |  ASTRO_SUCCESS if this struct is valid; otherwise an error code.  |